 4. Can I live in a different part of Dubai than where I work?

-Yes!
-You have total freedom to live anywhere in the UAE.
-For example, you can work in a Free Zone in Jebel Ali but choose to live in area like Dubai Marina or even in another Emirate like Sharjah.
+Yes, you are free to live anywhere in the UAE.
+For example, you can work in a Free Zone in Jebel Ali and live in Dubai Marina or even in another Emirate like Sharjah.

 5. What is the minimum salary to sponsor my family?

-As of 2026, the minimum salary to sponsor a spouse and children is generally AED 4,000 per month (or AED 3,000 if your company provides housing).
-You will also need a registered tenancy contract (Ejari) to prove you have a home for them.
+From 2026, you usually need to earn at least AED 4,000 per month to sponsor your spouse and children, or AED 3,000 if your company provides housing.
+You’ll also need a registered tenancy contract (Ejari) to show you have a home for your family.

 6. Is health insurance mandatory for free zone employees?